How To Make Sun Tea

 "There is unlikely to be enough nutrients in the tea extract for much to grow," said Joy Waite-Cusic, Ph.D., Associate Professor of Food Safety Systems and Statewide Specialist for the Home Food Preservation Program at OSU.
 "But even if there was, you have provided instructions that keep the room temperature storage to less than 2 hours which agrees with our most strict recommendations to prevent Staphylococcus aureus enterotoxin production."

-If you want to err on the even safer side, scrub your sun tea container thoroughly with warm soapy water before filling it with loose-leaf, or use a solution of 1.5 teaspoons - 1 tablespoon of bleach per gallon of water when cleaning it.
+If you want to err on the even safer side, scrub your sun tea container thoroughly with warm soapy water before filling it with loose-leaf, or use a solution of 1.5 teaspoons to 1 tablespoon of bleach per gallon of water when cleaning it.

 What containers are best for making sun tea?